How to format an ebook for publishing

 What you need to do here is to keep your “about” description consistent with your book’s central theme.
 It is very important.

-If you’re writing a book about a topic related to mathematics for instance, while writing your author bio, you’ll come off as more reliable if you show off your experience or degrees demonstrating your expertise in Mathematics or related field rather than showing off your PhD in Literature in English.
+If you’re writing a book about a topic related to mathematics for instance, while writing your author bio, you’ll come off as more reliable if you show off your experiences or degrees demonstrating your expertise in Mathematics or related field rather than showing off your PhD in Literature in English.

 This is why it is always important you list your experience and related certifications in your about page.